How to Speedrun in Minecraft

 Craft a bucket and fill it with water.
 Your next goal is to mix water with surface lava to create the Nether portal.
 So, find a lava lake and a way of positioning the elements to create a doorway, which you’ll activate later with a flint and steel.

 You’ll rely on bow and arrows during the end dragon fight.
-So, find the resources you’ll need to craft them.
+Find the resources you’ll need to craft them or killing skeletons along the way.

 Next, you’ll need to find a Nether fortress and slay a few blazes; get some blaze rods and turn them into blaze powder.
 Don’t forget to throw gold at piglins to get ender pearls.
 Then, craft a few ender eyes, and build another Nether portal to go back into the Overworld dimension.

-In the Overworld, you’ll also need wool, so look for sheep and get some.
+In the Overworld, you’ll need wool again, so look for sheep and get some.
 Finally, find the stronghold, reach the portal room, and activate it.

 Inside the End dimension, you’ll need to jump through hoops.
 First, try to strike down a crystal with the bow and arrow while surviving the dragon’s blows.
 After being successful, do the same method from the run before by attempting to kill the dragon with the bed’s blasts.